-Competitive runners should go for very lightweight and technical shoes designed for specific trail surfaces to improve their overall performance.
+Competitive runners should wear very lightweight and technical shoes designed for specific trail surfaces to improve their overall performance.
 Featherweight shoes will be your best bet, with enough cushioning and comfort to keep you safe.

 When looking for a pair of shoes to run a short distance -less than 15km- it is essential to find something lightweight and responsive.
 This will help you move more quickly and efficiently.

-If you’re running distances that are between 25 to 50km, a classic all around shoe should do the trick.
+If you’re running distances that are between 25 to 50km, a classic all-around shoe should do the trick.
 This shoe style is versatile and can handle various types of terrain without issue.
 For ultra-trail running, you will need shoes with more protection and cushioning.
-This is because you will be covering longer distances than 50km, and the terrain can be much harsher.
+This is because you will cover longer distances than 50km, and the terrain can be much harsher.
 The shoes that will also help you stay safe while running long distances on different surfaces are the ones with a good grip.

-Personal physical characteristics often play a role in the type of shoes they select.
+Personal physical characteristics often affect the type of shoes they select.
 For example, it is crucial for those with a bigger build to find shoes with cushioning and built-in protection.
 This will help to prevent injuries while trail running.
 In addition, look for shoes that are made of durable materials and have a good grip on the ground.

 Choosing lightweight and responsive shoes is recommended for runners with a slighter build.
-This will provide the runner with enough cushioning and energy return to make their run more efficient.
+This will give the runner enough cushioning and energy return to make their run more efficient.

 Shoes that do not fit well should be rejected right away.
 The heel should not slip off, and there should be enough space in the toe area so that the toes are not cramped.
 For example, having a one-centimeter gap between your toes and the end of the shoe will help prevent blisters.